 The Phonebook Database

 Creating a database for out phonebook application is an essential task.
 It's an essential task for any application that needs to store data.
 We need to be able to create and recreate the database as the application evolves.
 Once you get that out of the way, you can focus on building your actual application.
+In a team setup, you need to make sure that everyone on the team has the same database schema.
+Changes made by one team member should be reflected in the database schema of all other team members.
+That's where migrations come in.

 Migration Structure